Cole9712/scuffazon/README.md

 # Scuffazon
-A shopping site to buy memes by paying dogcoins
+A eCommerce website to buy memes by paying dogcoins

 ## Inspiration
 Based on the theme of this hackathon,  we want to implement some real-world stuff but in a scuffed way.
 So we choose an eCommerce website.